 Can You Freeze Baked Beans?

-Yes, these bbq baked beans freeze very well.
+Yes, these BBQ baked beans freeze very well.
 Simply seal in a freezer bag and freeze.
 To thaw, place in the fridge overnight.
 You can reheat the baked beans in the oven or on the stovetop.

-Can I Make Vegetarian Baked Beans?
+Can I Make This Vegetarian?

 What Beans Are Best for Baked Beans?